hphilpotts/miniproject-static-calculator/readme.md

 - Next steps: adding unary operators.
 These are now working, although I have started to see issues with floats - either in terms of very long strings displaying in the display, or where `evaluateInputs` produces integers rather than floats (due, of course, to the use of `parseInt()`).
 Addressed this second issue through the use of `parseFloat` and a `.slice` method on the display string.
 - Further issue seen where use of unary operators as first input after `=` throws error.
 Now fixed, but issue seen where sqrt is used with a decimal: shows as `1`.
 This new issue fixed along with a slew of others seen - used `.toFixed` in both `evaluateInputs` and `unaryOperatorPress`.
 - Last key functionality to add is `.` input.
 I've realised that I shoud take this out from `binaryOperatorPress` as this needs to be handled differently.
 A remarkably easy fix!
 This can in fact be handled through `numberPress`, easy peasy.
 - Another small issue seen where excess zeros are showing on the display for decimals.

+- I'm now going to refactor some of `main.js` before updating the deployed version.

 ## Bugs to resolve/features to add:
 - Allow repeated presses of `=` to redo previous operation.
+- Account for repeated operator presses.
 - Dark mode, obviously!
+- Some of the bigger functions need splitting up (looking at you, `evaluateInputs`...)
+- Further formatting to improve appearance.
+- Sounds?